11 Data visualization with ggplot2

 geom_point(aes(color = region))

-the color argument.
-The data of the categorical variable region
+function mapped the data of the categorical variable region

 .
-Additionally, ggplot automatically created a legend to show the correspondence between the regions and colors.
+This caused ggplot2 to automatically apply a qualitative color palette.
+Additionally, ggplot2 generated a legend to display the correspondence between the regions and their respective colors.

-It is crucial to understand the difference between including the color2 argument inside or outside of the aes()
+It is important to understand the difference between including an aesthetic argument inside or outside of the aes()

 function.
 For example, let’s run the following code: